Mihajlović Family House: History

-The house appearance
+The house's appearance

-The base of the house is of an elongated rectangle, with two-gabled roof.
-The house consists of the ground floor, first floor and a basement, which is located under one part of the object.
+The base of the house is of an elongated rectangle, with a two-gabled roof.
+The house consists of the ground floor, first floor, and a basement, which is located under one part of the object.
 The house was built with wooden post and petrail, with brick filling.
-The roof consists of the construction made of wooden rafters and beams and the pepper tile roofing.
+The roof is constructed of wooden rafters and beams and the pepper tile roofing.
 The roof is two-gabled.
 The spatial organization is developed according to the linear scheme with the prolonged division of the rooms in line.
 There are three mutually connected rooms from the central isle in the eastern part of the house, where the workshops were placed.
 From the central isle to the west there is a bigger room, with the street view.
 This room is connected with the smaller pantry, which the trade family used in their business.
 In the backyard, from the central isle to the east, there are two bigger rooms, mutually connected, and to the west there is a small hall and one room.
 All the rooms in the courtyard area were intended for the residence.[3]
 Upstairs, there are three big rooms from the front side, which are mutually connected, and in the courtyard there is a large porch, on the either side of which there is one room, intended for residence.
 The front street facade is flat and done in mortar.
 There was an architrave porch on the east side of the ground floor, which is now closed.
 On the facade there is a characteristic horizontal wrath with low relief profiles.
 The windows are in a row.
 There are fillings, or filunge and overlay locks on the doors.
-The exception are the doors upstairs, which are done with „incrusted“ filunges.
+The exception are the doors upstairs, which are done with "incrusted" filunges.
 The floors are, depending on the purpose, made of bricks or wood.
 The chimneys were walled up.
 The special quality of this house is the fact that in terms of the general architectural concept it represents the symbiosis of the oriental Turkish and European perceptions in residential architecture.
-Despite the new scheme, one of the most important values of Turkish oriental architecture remained in the house – the harmony between the inner and outer world, achieved through large open porches both on the ground floor and upstairs.